braisv/martian-robots-1/README.md

 ### Purpose ###
 *A do nothing demo/learning app to show that I can write all the codez.*
 Jokes aside, I wanted to build something small to apply some of my learnings from the [es6.io](https://goo.gl/CAHYi0) course.
 P.S. https://leanpub.com/exploring-es6/ is a great companion for the course.

 ### How to run ###
 - install: `npm install -g`
 - run: `martian-robots`
 - help: `help`
+- Or try the Web version: http://clumsy-year.surge.sh  | [GitHub](https://github.com/komplexb/martian-robots-web)

 ![Screenshot 2016-10-25 11.11.00.png](https://bitbucket.org/repo/zedyk9/images/4143475014-Screenshot%202016-10-25%2011.11.00.png)